rstacruz/onmount/README.md

 Provides an safe, reliable, idempotent, and testable way to attach JavaScript behaviors to DOM node using jQuery.

+> NB: this project will be renamed soon. name suggestions are welcome.

 [![Status](https://travis-ci.org/rstacruz/jq-behavior.svg?branch=master)](https://travis-ci.org/rstacruz/jq-behavior "See test builds")

 ```js